mbellman/sequencer2/style-guide.md

 3. Class variable names should be as descriptive as possible.
 If a variable is of a class or interface type, its name should be the camelCased equivalent of the class or interface name, e.g. `public someModule: SomeModule = new SomeModule();`.
 If a variable is one of several of a particular class or interface type, defer to a contextually descriptive choice.
 4. Class method names should clearly define their role.
 Avoid names which are terse or vague. **No shorthand or abbreviation is permitted**.
 5. If a class method:
-    * Performs an action, its name should start with a verb, e.g. `updateCurrentState`, `findValue`.
+    * Performs an action, its name should start with a verb, e.g. `updateCurrentState`, `renderItems`.
-    * Retrieves a value, its name should start with "get", e.g. `getSomeValue`.
+    * Retrieves a value (and is not just a `getter`), its name should start with "get", e.g. `getSomeValue`.
     * Returns a boolean, its name should start with an auxiliary verb, e.g. `isLoaded`, `hasState`, `shouldRun`.
-    * Represents an event method, it should start with "on", e.g. `onUpdate`.
+    * Represents an event method, it should start with "on" followed by the capitalized event name, e.g. `onUpdate`.

 ### Order and priority
 1. Class variables should precede class methods.
 2. The order of access modifiers should be as follows: `public`, `protected`, `private`.
 3. The `constructor` method should precede all other class methods.
-4. `get` and `set` methods should precede all standard class methods.
+4. `getter` and `setter` methods should precede all standard class methods.
-5. Standard methods which retrieve or set values should precede all remaining methods.
-6. Methods using the name pattern "on{Event}" should precede all remaining methods.
+5. Methods using the name pattern "on{Event}" should precede all remaining methods.

 ### Access Modifiers
 1. All public members should be labelled as `public` with the exception of the constructor method.
-2. All getter and setter methods should be labelled as `public`.
+2. All `getter` and `setter` methods should be labelled as `public`.

 ## Interfaces
 1. All `interface` names should use capitalized CamelCase.
 2. An `interface` name can be changed to use the form ICamelCase where a default class implementation also shares its name, but otherwise should omit the preceding "I".
+3. All `interface` members should use lowercased camelCase.

 ## Functions
 1. All `function` names should use lowercased camelCase.